dirkschumacher/RBerlinData/README.md

 The `R` package `BerlinData` gives you easy access to [data.berlin.de](http://daten.berlin.de).
 This is currently the development version.

 THIS PACKAGE DOES NOT FULLY WORK ANYMORE.
-If someone wants to fix it, please send a PR.
+It is abandoned :( If someone wants to fix it, please send a PR.

 Also check out the [project website](http://dirkschumacher.github.io/RBerlinData).